 Our services have been set up not only to repair well-being when it starts to break down, but also to construct a strong foundation to maintain strength throughout life.
 We work to provide building blocks of sturdy well-being for infants, children, adults and families by: a) Increasing parents’ practices for positive child development, and for supporting their families; b) Improving age-appropriate child development with infants, toddlers and preschoolers whose development is impeded by poverty or trauma, resulting in children scoring ready for kindergarten; c) Improving life functioning with children and adults through mental health counseling; d) Improving functioning in families dealing with severe distress, chemical recovery, or instability through our in-home counseling, highly specialized case management, and recovery supports.

 Community or Constituency Served

 The Family Partnership serves 30,000+ people annually.
-We emphasize reaching kids and families who experience the greatest disparities in achievement, healthy development, aspiration and hope: 91% have low income, most living below poverty; 61% people of color; 29% immigrant backgrounds; 59% children and youth; 51% in urban Minneapolis/St. Paul; 49% in high-poverty suburbs.
+We emphasize reaching children and families who experience the greatest disparities in achievement, healthy development, aspiration and hope: 79% have low income, most living below the poverty line; 79% people of color; 31% immigrant backgrounds; 71% children and youth; 55% in urban Minneapolis/St. Paul; 44% in suburbs with rising levels of poverty.

 Geographic Area Served

 The Family Partnership serves the greater Minneapolis-St. Paul (Twin Cities) region of Minnesota.
-We work from our 5 service centers in high-needs urban and suburban neighborhoods, and we’re also known for going into hundreds of community locations across the metro area to serve people when and where they need us – in schools and Head Start preschools, neighborhood centers, faith communities, prisons and jails, low-income apartment complexes, transitional living programs, and in-home visits.
+We work from our three neighborhood service centers in north and south Minneapolis.
+We are also known for going into hundreds of community locations to serve people when and where they need us throughout Minneapolis and the suburbs – into schools and Head Start centers, other nonprofits, faith communities, prisons and jails, low-income apartment complexes, transitional living programs, and in-home visits.